microsoft/FactoryOrchestrator/docs/docs/factory-orchestrator-client-usage-samples.md

 dotnet ClientSample.dll <IP Address of DUT> <Folder on technician PC with test content AND FactoryOrchestratorXML files> <Destination folder on DUT> <Destination folder on this PC to save logs>
 ```

-The sample will then connect to the test device, copy files to that device, execute test content, and retrieve the test results from the device both using an API and by retreiving the log files.
-You will be able to monitor the progress of the sample in the ClientSample console window, on the DUT (if it is running the Factory Orchestrator app), and on the Factory Orchestrator app on the PC (if it is connected to the test device).
+The sample will then connect to the test device, copy test files to that device, sideload UWP apps, execute test content, and retrieve the test results from the device.
+You will be able to monitor the progress of the sample in the console, on the DUT (if it is running the Factory Orchestrator app), and on the Factory Orchestrator app on your PC (if it is connected to the test device).

 # Establishing a connection to the service
 Before executing any other commands, the Connect() API must be called.
 Connect() verifies the target service is running and has a compatible version with your client.